 Survey participants respond to online survey questions, which usually take the form of a number (or smiley) scale, multiple choice selection and/or open answer format.
 Though they are not limited to these options.

 Online surveys can be hosted on websites, mobile apps and within email campaigns which makes them accessible to a large audience.
-Data from online surveys is instrumental in gaining insights into online trends, opinions and preferences.
+Data from thise surveys is instrumental in gaining insights into online trends, opinions and preferences.
 This can then aid organisations in making informed business decisions as well as improving online products and services.

 Benefits of using online surveys